Ipmake/MailSender/DOCKER.md

 # 🐳 Docker Quick Start Guide

-This guide will get you up and running with NevuEmailSender using Docker in under 5 minutes.
+This guide will get you up and running with FyraEmailSender using Docker in under 5 minutes.

 ## Prerequisites